ZhijianZhou/EDPO/README.md

-# Verl Diffusion Framework
+# RLPF: Reinforcement Learning with Physical Feedback

-A flexible framework for implementing diffusion-based reinforcement learning with custom models.
+A flexible framework for implementing reinforcement learning with physical feedback using diffusion models, built on top of the verl_diffusion framework.

 ## Overview

-The Verl Diffusion Framework provides a structured approach to implementing diffusion models with reinforcement learning capabilities.
-It's designed to be modular and extensible, allowing you to integrate your own models, reward functions, and training procedures.
+The RLPF (Reinforcement Learning with Physical Feedback) framework provides a structured approach to implementing diffusion models with reinforcement learning capabilities and physical feedback mechanisms.
+It's designed to be modular and extensible, allowing you to integrate your own models, reward functions, and training procedures while leveraging the robust verl_diffusion foundation.

 ## Framework Structure

-The framework is organized into several key components:
+The RLPF framework is organized into several key components, built on the verl_diffusion architecture:

 - **Model**: Defines the diffusion model architecture
 - **Trainer**: Handles the training process